A-Z Switzerland travel guide

 Federal Railways SBB / Swiss Travel System

 The Swiss public transportation network is one of the best in the world.
-It's reliable and comfortable, takes you often through scenic routes, and can get you to almost all places within Switzerland.
-It’s usually even faster than by car, as there is no traffic.
+It's reliable and comfortable, offers a vast range of scenic routes, and can get you to almost all places within Switzerland.
+It’s usually even faster than by car, as there is no traffic jam.
 Between the major cities, there are trains every 30 minutes, in rural areas at least every 60 minutes.

 Groceries